brenohal/mobile-web-application-development/a3/README.md

 2. Include at least 10 records per table
 3. Complete the required skillsets
 4. Attach ERD and .SQL files
+5. Complete and run the android application

 #### README.md file should include the following items:
 - Course title, your name, assignment requirements, as per A1;
 - Screenshot of ERD;
+- Screenshot of running application’s opening user interface;
+- Screenshot of running application’s processing user input;
 - Screenshots of 10 records for each table—use select * from each table;
- - Screenshot of a3/index.jsp
 - Links to the following files:
 - a3.mwb
 - a3.sql

 #### Assignment Screenshots: